What Is SWIFT and How Does It Work?

 What is SWIFT?

-SWIFT (The Society for Worldwide Interbank Financial Telecommunication) is a messaging system that runs on a network of financial institutions globally.
+SWIFT (The Society for Worldwide Interbank Financial Telecommunication) is a global messaging system that runs on a network of financial institutions.
 It is a member-owned cooperative used by thousands of banks worldwide to communicate information on financial transactions in a secure and standardized way.

 Before SWIFT was introduced, banks used TELEX for international transactions.
 TELEX was a slow payment orders system that relied on describing every transaction with sentences instead of codes, which was a nightmare for both banks and users.